 Finishing her classical grade level exams at the age of 13, Kate has been involved in choirs, music and dance performance opportunities throughout school and university, learned art, and studied four different dance forms for over 20 years.

-In addition to teaching, Kate is also an active accompanist in Sydney's North Shore and North Western Suburbs.
+In addition to teaching, Kate is also an active accompanist in Sydney's North Shore and North Western Suburbs and is a fully accredited teacher through the Music Teacher's Association of NSW.

 Since 2015 Kate has continued training in the principles of the Taubman Approach and attends regular professional development courses to keep her teaching rejuvenated.
-Kate believes music is a skill learned for life, and her teaching philosophy embodies this idea.
+Kate believes music is a skill that can be studied for a lifetime, and her teaching philosophy embodies this idea.

 To find out more about training with Kate, please get in touch.